Access to China Articles

 • Chinese government licensing is only available if you have a Chinese company, e.g., ICP certification

-You do not need a Chinese business if you are selling into China from a business or e-commerce site outside mainland China, e.g., Hong Kong, the USA, the UK, etc.
+You do not need a Chinese business if you are selling into China from a company or e-commerce site outside mainland China, such as Hong Kong, the USA, or the UK.

 3. Transfer money to and from China